 Once you have assessed the potential risks posed to your mobile workforce, you should consider the key stakeholders themselves.
 Another simple, yet powerful way to identify if your organization requires a lone worker solution is to liaise with your employees.

 Have you received any reports of employees feeling uncomfortable or unsafe while working alone?

 Can you speak one-on-one with employees to uncover their concerns or previous experiences while at work?

 Is it possible to disseminate an anonymous survey in which lone-working employees can disclose their health and safety needs and concerns?

-Does your organisation have any records of previous incidents?
+Does your organization have any records of previous incidents?

-This data will be instrumental in informing whether your organisation requires a lone worker safety solution, and which kind of solution is best for your business.
+This data will be instrumental in informing whether your organization requires a lone worker safety solution, and which kind of solution is best for your business.

 Lone worker safety, made easy

 Every business needs a process in place to ensure the safety of their lone workers and an ability to demonstrate that the procedures are followed.

 When it comes to lone worker safety solutions, SHEQSY’s smartphone app is cost-effective, user-friendly, and easily implemented.